New Zealand: Infrastructure

 In 2015, renewable energy generated 40.1% of New Zealand's gross energy supply.
 The majority of the country's electricity supply is generated from hydroelectric power, with major schemes on the Waikato, Waitaki and Clutha / Mata-Au rivers, as well as at Manapouri.
 Geothermal power is also a significant generator of electricity, with several large stations located across the Taupō Volcanic Zone in the North Island.
 The four main companies in the generation and retail market are Contact Energy, Genesis Energy, Mercury Energy and Meridian Energy.
 State-owned Transpower operates the high-voltage transmission grids in the North and South Islands, as well as the Inter-Island HVDC link connecting the two together.

 The provision of water supply and sanitation is generally of good quality.
 Regional authorities provide water abstraction, treatment and distribution infrastructure to most developed areas.

 New Zealand's transport network comprises 94000 km of roads, including 199 km of motorways, and 4128 km of railway lines.
 Most major cities and towns are linked by bus services, although the private car is the predominant mode of transport.
-The railways were privatised in 1993 but were re-nationalised by the government in stages between 2004 and 2008.
+The country's railways were privatised in 1993 but were re-nationalised by the government in stages between 2004 and 2008.
 The state-owned enterprise KiwiRail now operates the railways, with the exception of commuter services in Auckland and Wellington, which are operated by Auckland One Rail and Transdev Wellington respectively.
 Railways run the length of the country, although most lines now carry freight rather than passengers.
 The road and rail networks in the two main islands are linked by roll-on/roll-off ferries between Wellington and Picton, operated by Interislander (part of KiwiRail) and Bluebridge.
 Most international visitors arrive via air.
 New Zealand has four international airports: Auckland, Christchurch, Queenstown and Wellington; however, only Auckland and Christchurch offer non-stop flights to countries other than Australia or Fiji.

 The New Zealand Post Office had a monopoly over telecommunications in New Zealand until 1987 when Telecom New Zealand was formed, initially as a state-owned enterprise and then privatised in 1990.
 Chorus, which was split from Telecom (now Spark) in 2011, still owns the majority of the telecommunications infrastructure, but competition from other providers has increased.
 A large-scale rollout of gigabit-capable fibre to the premises, branded as Ultra-Fast Broadband, began in 2009 with a target of being available to 87% of the population by 2022.
 As of 2017, the United Nations International Telecommunication Union ranks New Zealand 13th in the development of information and communications infrastructure.